 30-17) log backups will be the size of the log

-No. The log has to accomodate the space necessary to roll back active transactions, the amount of space returned by DBCC SQLPERF (LOGSPACE) on a busy system doesn’t accurately refect the amount of log records in the log.
+No. The log has to accommodate the space necessary to roll back active transactions, the amount of space returned by DBCC SQLPERF (LOGSPACE) on a busy system doesn’t accurately refect the amount of log records in the log.
 This blog spot explains: Search Engine Q&A #25: Why isn’t my log backup the same size as my log?
 And apart from that, a log backup is just all the log generated since the last log backup – not the whole log file usually – and if it happens to be, the first part of the explanation comes into play.

 30-18) you cannot backup a corrupt database